 During acupuncture treatment for migraine, in order to restore the balance and flow of Qi, your acupuncturist will insert fine sterile needles at specific points along the meridian pathways.
 Based on your unique symptoms, your acupuncturist will choose to concentrate on acupuncture points related to specific organs.
 Afterwards, your acupuncturist may prescribe a variety of self-care techniques further expedite your healing process.

-Chiropractic care for Headaches and Migraines
+Chiropractic Care for Headaches and Migraines

-Chiropractic care has a long history of successfully treating headaches and migraines.
 Our Fairfax chiropractor has extensive understanding of subtle issues occurring in the spine and the nervous system, which is very often the source of pain.
 The clinical important improvement was observed in 8-week course study: chiropractic was 57% more effective in the reduction of headaches than drug therapy.2

 Home Remedies for Headaches